Tag Archives: Chip Hartranft

 Dusting Off the Word According to Patanjali

-Yesterday I kicked off the first of six sessions in which 9 of us will look at at least 10 of Patanjali’s Yoga Sutra.
-The form is a study group with me as the leader.
+Yesterday I kicked off the first of six sessions in which 9 students and I will look at least the philosophy of Patanjali.
+The format is a discussion in which we will tease out the aphorisms called the Yoga Sutras.

-I loved the class, and I hope the others did too.
-It’s a privilege to give time to considering the big questions, like what is yoga?
-We do it daily or once a week but might not give much thought to the what and why we’re doing it.
+It’s a privilege to give our time to considering big questions, like what is yoga?
+We do yoga practices daily or once a week in classes, but we seldom give much thought to why we’re doing it.

 A Sutra a Day: IV-21 – Mind-stuff Watching Itself